East Central High School (Texas)

-East Central High School is a public high school located in unincorporated east central Bexar County, Texas (USA) outside San Antonio.
-It is part of the East Central Independent School District and classified as a 6A school by the UIL.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+East Central High School is a public high school located in unincorporated east central Bexar County, Texas outside San Antonio.
+It is part of the East Central Independent School District and classified as a 6A school by the University Interscholastic League.
+During 2022–2023, East Central High School had an enrollment of 3,252 students and a student to teacher ratio of 17.59.
+The school received an overall rating of "C" from the Texas Education Agency for the 2021–2022 school year.